Colchagua CD

 Colchagua Club de Deportes or just Colchagua is a Chilean football club.
 Their hometown is San Fernando in Chile.
-They currently play in the Tercera Division A (Third Division A) of Chilean football, which is actually the fourth division on chilean football due to ANFP ruling.
+They currently play in the Segunda Division Profesional de Chile (Second Division of Chile) of Chilean football, which is actually the thirth division on Chilean football due to ANFP ruling.
 Its traditional rivals are Rancagua Sur and O'Higgins, both from the city of Rancagua in the O'Higgins Region which is where San Fernando is also located.
 It also has rivalry with General Velásquez from the nearby town of San Vicente and with Deportes Santa Cruz.
 They additionally share some kind of brotherhood and healthy rivalry at the same time with Curicó Unido from the city of Curicó in the Maule Region.
 This is because San Fernando and Curicó are both close to the regional border between O'Higgins and Maule, and both cities are approximately 45 minutes away from each other, so when the La Granja stadium started its reconstruction during early 2010, Colchagua let Curicó Unido play as local at the Jorge Silva Valenzuela stadium in San Fernando.
 These two teams dispute the Clásico Huaso because both teams are located in the denominated Zona Huasa (Huasa Zone) of the country.